ComposableFi/composable/frame/staking-rewards/README.md

 ### Expiration

-If there is time locked position.
+If there is time-locked position.

 After the position expired, a user can unstake without penalty.